 At the turn of the 20th century, everyone had a hardwood floor.
-There were no other options and carpets were typically hand-made and pricey.
-In 1951, about six million square yards of luxurious, tufted wall-to-wall carpeting was sold in America and by 1968 that number had skyrocketed to nearly 400 million yards.
-Of course, today most new homes forgo carpeting in main living areas and throughout the home, opting instead for exotic hardwoods, tile, and materials like cork.
+There were no other options, and carpets were typically hand-made and pricey.
+In 1951, about six million square yards of luxurious, tufted wall-to-wall carpeting were sold in America, and by 1968 that number had skyrocketed to nearly 400 million yards.
+Of course, today, most new homes forgo carpeting in main living areas and throughout the home, opting instead for exotic hardwoods, tile, and materials like cork.

 4. The Bathrooms are the Favourite Room

 Kitchens and bathrooms sell homes, so it’s no surprise that bathrooms have come so far.
 No longer seen as strictly utilitarian spaces, bathrooms have become luxurious, relaxing escape zones from our hectic lives.
-Bathrooms are bigger, brighter and include luxuries like bathtubs and separate showers with rainfall showerheads.
-This room is now a place where we want to spend more time and it shows in the beautiful fittings, tiles, and lighting fixtures that adorn the modern bathroom.
+Bathrooms are bigger and brighter and include luxuries like bathtubs and separate showers with rainfall showerheads.
+This room is now a place where we want to spend more time, and it shows in the beautiful fittings, tiles, and lighting fixtures that adorn the modern bathroom.

 5. All About the Energy Efficiency